Kakamotobi/Learned/DSA/20-Dynamic-Programming.md

   - The longest simple path from `A` to `C` is `A -> B -> C`.
   - The longest simple path from `C` to `D` is `C -> B -> D`.
   - However, the longest simple path from `A` to `D` is not `A -> B -> C -> B -> D`.
 The longest simple path is `A -> B -> D`.

+## Dynamic Programming Big O
+- The time and space complexity for dynamic programming solutions differ per implementation/approach.
+But the following is a simple formula for Top-Down dynamic programming.
+- `Time Complexity = number of function calls * work done per function call`

 ## Approach for Solving DP Problems
 1. Find a **Recurrence Relation**.